 5. EXPLORE INDOORS.
 It’s conceivable that your visitors don’t want to jump in the car to take in the sights or tramp through our magnificent scenery — especially when the weather isn’t cooperating.
 Maybe they’d like to spend the day at one of our world-class museums instead.
 Throughout the holidays, the California Academy of Arts and Sciences in San Francisco’s Golden Gate Park is hosting ” ‘Tis the Season for Science,” a program featuring winter-themed exhibits and activities, complete with indoor snow flurries every half-hour.
 If we were making the call, we’d tell our visitors we were going down to The Tech Museum in San Jose for its “Mythbusters: The Explosive Exhibition,” which promises to unravel mysteries like, “Do you get wetter if you walk or run through the rain?”

-Our other favorite big-time museums include the Exploratorium (which will be moving from its long-time quarters at San Francisco’s Palace of Fine Arts after the holidays), the Oakland Museum, the De Young Museum, and the San Francisco Museum of Modern Art.
+Our other favorite big-time museums include the Exploratorium which moved to a new, state-of-the-art building on Pier 15, the Oakland Museum, the De Young Museum, and the Contemporary Jewish Museum.
 We’ll reserve honorable mention for another fine arts fave, the Palace of the Legion of Honor, because of its magnificent setting adjacent to Lincoln Park and Lands End.
 The best kids-centric museums include UC Berkeley’s Lawrence Hall of Science and Sausalito’s Bay Area Discovery Museum.

 6. WALK A NEIGHBORHOOD.
 San Francisco is full of great walking neighborhoods— a combination of engaging human and physical topography.
 Most of our neighborhoods have a colorful main street and plenty of bustling activity: Chinatown; North Beach; Potrero Hill; Bernal Heights; Mission Bay; Clement Street in the inner Richmond; Union Street; Chestnut Street; the Upper and Lower Haight; Hayes Valley; SOMA and NOPA; Noe Valley; the Castro.
 You get the idea—they’re everywhere.